DalekBaldwin/transparent-wrap/README.md

   `(wrap ,code))

 ;; macro
-(transparent-defmacro package:macro wrapper :wrapping-package )
+(transparent-defmacro package:macro wrapper :wrapping-package)
 ```

 Limitations
 -----------

 This repo uses `trivial-arguments` to retrieve function and macro signatures.
 On some implementations, this will not retrieve default arguments for some parameters.
-When no signature can be found, falls back to basic `opaque-defun` functionality and creates a wrapper with a `&rest` parameter only.
+When no signature can be found, `transparent-wrap` falls back to basic `opaque-defun` functionality and creates a wrapper with a `&rest` parameter only.